0xPolygonMiden/miden-node/bin/large-account-benchmark/README.md

 It exits zero only if the counter moved, which requires every part of the chain to be working: the seeded accounts are on chain, the node accepts a transaction against the wallet, and the ntx-builder can load an account this large and consume the network note.
+The verifier obtains the genesis protocol configuration from RPC and checks it against the genesis header and the seeded counter's fee asset.
 Anything less exits non-zero with the reason.

 ```text
 baseline: counter=0 chain_tip=42